mugpeng/DROMA_Set/README.md

 ## Overview

-**DROMASet** is a comprehensive R package for managing and analyzing drug response and omics data across multiple projects.
+**DROMA_Set** is a comprehensive R package for managing and analyzing drug response and omics data across multiple projects.
 It provides a robust framework for handling complex multi-omics datasets with integrated drug sensitivity information, enabling seamless cross-project comparisons and analyses.

 ### Key Features